 Solution C: Automatic time tracking integrated with your project software

 This doesn't mean stopwatches but rather intelligent time trackers: all computer activities in files, e-mails, and programs, as well as all offline times and calendar appointments, are measured automatically and displayed corresponding to their order.

 That way employees can see their day as a timeline and use this memory aid to precisely assign their times to projects even after several days.

 With just one click they can then export those entries to the project software.

 It's crucial, that only the employee himself can see this timeline.
-The complete time measurements are only stored on his device and not the server.
-Therefore, monitoring is out of question from the beginning.
+The complete time measurements are only stored on his device and not on the server.
+Therefore, monitoring is out of the question from the beginning.

 Why it works well: The concept doesn't deny that time tracking isn't a priority for employees and is usually done in retrospect.

-Automatic tracking helps employees to forget about tracking for good, helps them to focus on their work and to decide by themselves when to make time entries.
+Automatic tracking helps employees to forget about tracking for good, helps them to focus on their work, and to decide by themselves when to make time entries.
 No matter when they do it, for sure they'll be more exact than daily estimations.

 When assigning project times becomes easier with the memory aid and eliminates agonizing oneself over making up times, that's when the accuracy of times really increases.

 Tool recommendations: Interested in automatic time tracking?
 Then take a further look at timeBro, time by ping, chrometa or wisetime